top of page

 An experience of living in community

 A sense of belonging and purpose toward the larger group, beyond oneself.
-In addition to developing both leadership and teamwork capacities, knowing what it is to live in a community who rely on you and on whom you rely is a profound experience, and a rare gift.
+In addition to developing both leadership and teamwork capacities, knowing what it is to live and travel for a few days with a small group who rely on you, and on whom you rely, is a profound experience, and a rare gift.

 03